PopaBiancaStefana/JavaTechnologies-PopaBianca/laborator3/README.md

 # Laboratory 3 - JSF Project for managing Students and their Projects

 # Compulsory :
-  - PostgreSQL database to store and retreive data with students and projects tables
+  - PostgresSQL database to store and retrieve data with students and projects tables
   - PrimeFaces framework

 # Homework :